Constant Weighted Maximin Share Approximations for Chores: Canonical Instance and Polynomial-time Implementation

+We provide the proof of Theorem~\ref{the:can} in Section~\ref{prof:sec:can}.
+Informally, IDO and proportional properties can be satisfied without loss of generality, whereas enforcing either the normalized weights or normalized valuations properties results in a {factor-2 loss}.

-It is worth noting that the transformation from an arbitrary instance to a canonical one may take exponential time, since the reduction requires the WMMS partitions of the agents and may construct an exponential number of auxiliary items.
-We next prove that, as long as there exists a $\alpha$-approximate WMMS allocation for the instance, it can compute a $(2\alpha+\epsilon)$-approximate WMMS allocation, where $\epsilon$ is an arbitrarily small positive number.
+As mentioned, the transformation from an arbitrary instance to a canonical one may take exponential time, since the reduction requires the WMMS partitions of the agents and may construct an exponential number of auxiliary items.
+We next prove that, as long as there exists an $\alpha$-WMMS allocation for the instance, a $(2\alpha+\epsilon)$-WMMS allocation can be computed in polynomial time, for any {arbitrarily small} $\epsilon>0$.

-\begin{theorem} Given any instance and a fixed parameter $\epsilon>0$, if there exists an $\alpha$-approximate WMMS allocation, then there exists a $(2\alpha+\epsilon)$-WMMS allocation that can be found in polynomial time. \end{theorem}
+\begin{theorem} Given any instance and a constant $\epsilon>0$, if there exists an $\alpha$-WMMS allocation, then a $(2\alpha+\epsilon)$-WMMS allocation can be computed in polynomial time. \end{theorem}